Before we dive into the best WordPress theme providers, here’s a quick reminder of what Themes are in WordPress.

 Which WordPress Theme Is The Best?

 WordPress is very flexible and can be used for a multitude of various website projects.
-Some WordPress themes are better than others depending upon what you plan on using WordPress for.
+Some WordPress themes are better than others, depending on what you plan on using WordPress for.

 I summarize my recommended WordPress theme based on these categories: